Jordior97/2D-Cutscene-Manager-/README.md

 	bool FinishCutscene(); 	//Deactive the active cutscene

 	list<Cutscene*> cutscenes;  //container with all cutscenes
-	list<std::string> paths;  //container with names of all paths of the cutscenes Cutscene* active_cutscene = nullptr;  //To know wich cutscene is reproduced at the moment };
+	list<std::string> paths;  //container with names of all .xml paths of the cutscenes Cutscene* active_cutscene = nullptr;  //To know wich cutscene is reproduced at the moment };
 ```